 Diego Stolz was a typical 13-year-old boy.
 He liked video games and playing soccer.
 He loved music and hiking.
 He did his best in school, and had a lot of friends.
 He was raised by his aunt and uncle after his parents died.
 He had a good life.

-He was also the victim of constant bullying, and in the end, it killed him.
+He was also the victim of constant verbal and physical bullying, and in the end, it killed him.

 WARNING: The following video was recorded on a cellphone by a witness to Diego’s fatal attack.
 Its contents are graphic.
 Viewer discretion is advised.

 What happened to Diego was a preventable tragedy and a crime

 The Salcedos lodged several complaints with administrators at Landmark Middle School between 2018 and 2019 (Diego’s 7th and 8th grade years), telling them that Diego was being repeatedly bullied.
 On Thursday, September 12, 2019, Diego sought the help of his science teacher after being sucker punched in the head.
 The teacher informed the Assistant Principal that day; she claimed she would review the security footage to find the perpetrators, but she did not.